RahulSDeshpande/tyriar.github.io/_posts/2012-04-22-sass-syntactically-awesome-stylesheets.md

 ## Alternatives

-The primary alternative to SASS is [LESS][5].
-I instantly gravitated more towards SASS due to its syntax being much more similar to regular CSS.
+The primary alternative to Sass is [LESS][5].
+I instantly gravitated more towards Sass due to its syntax being much more similar to regular CSS.